linz/qgis-plugin-repository/documentation/ARCHITECTURE.md

 **Above:** Overview of API architecture.

 1. An entry is added to Route 53 for DNS mapping.
-2. All requests to the API are via the API Gateway.
+2. All requests to the API are via API Gateway.
 3. API logic is built into the Lambda function using Python and the [Flask Python web framework](https://www.palletsprojects.com/p/flask/).
 For details on specific API functionality, see the [README.md](https://github.com/linz/qgis-plugin-repository/blob/master/README.md#repository-api)